Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Restless Leg Syndrome is a disorder that causes discomfort in the legs and feet, which is somewhat alleviated by tapping or shaking the limbs.
 Those experiencing withdrawals from opioids and depressants may be put at a higher risk for developing RLS related to hyperactivity or anxiety.

-Most individuals with diagnosed substance use disorders have numerous potential risk factors that can contribute to the development of their issues … individuals with medical conditions that result in significant pain, stress, and problems with functioning who also have RLS/WED symptoms would be at an increased risk for substance abuse.” – American Addiction Centers
+Most individuals with diagnosed substance use disorders have numerous potential risk factors that can contribute to the development of their issues … individuals with medical conditions that result in significant pain, stress, and problems with functioning who also have RLS/WED symptoms would be at an increased risk for substance abuse.” – American Addiction Centers9

 Taking stimulants may make the issue worse, and withdrawals that increase restlessness may trigger the difficulty to fall asleep.